zooniverse/front-end-monorepo/README.md

 1. `git push origin name-of-branch`
 1. Merge branch
 1. Checkout master, pull for latest
+1. Build the package with `yarn build` from the package dir
-1. `yarn publish` from the package dir being published
+1. `yarn publish` from the package dir

 ---